 Why use PrimeOS?

 - Beautiful user-interface

 ARChon is not some big shot Android emulator, nor it has a huge fan following, it’s more of a fix to run Android apps on Chrome OS.

 It started out when Google brought support for two or three Android apps on Chrome Web Browser.
 Following this, the GitHub developer took it a little notch further and released ARChon to run all Android apps on Chrome.

 The ARChon Android emulator is not suited for hardcore gaming, but it is excellent for using productivity apps due to its easy access.

 - Good for productivity apps

 Bliss OS is a little different from the above emulators.
 Where ‘Android Emulators’ emulate Android on your Windows PC, Bliss OS, on the other hand, is Android itself and needs to be installed as a separate OS.

 As for its installation, you could use a Virtual Box or you can create a bootable USB drive and install the Bliss OS ROM on the external storage.

 Now, installing Bliss OS or any other Android x86 based projects is always better if you are looking for the exact Android experience on your PC.
-Not to mention the fact is Bliss OS is open source and don’t encompass ads or any Android emulator clutter.
+Not to mention the fact is Bliss OS is open source and doesn’t encompass ads or any Android emulator clutter.